TheLeonKing/twitterbot/README.md

 Leon Kempers

 ## Description
 This is the source code of the bot I created for my thesis.
 Please feel free to use and/or modify it for your own research.
-Crediting my thesis `Kempers, L. (2016). *Phishing Through Social Bots on Twitter - The Organizational Security Threats and Mitigation Strategies*.
+Crediting my thesis `Kempers, L. (2016).
+Phishing Through Social Bots on Twitter - The Organizational Security Threats and Mitigation Strategies.
 University of Amsterdam.` would be appreciated.

 ## Requirements
 To set-up a social bot, you need: